What's happening ?!?!

 - I think we must look to a radical interpretation of quantum matter for a theory of mind because it is the best universal theory we have and it is fated to replace our mechanistic world view.

 - I don't know the ultimate significance of quantum field theory (or general relativity).
 However, Kochen and Specker proved that it is impossible to embed ordinary classical logic inside a quantum logic, although the reverse is possible.
 Therefore reason, as currently understood, must be superceded by some higher reason which one day we shall understand, appreciate and embrace.

 - I don't know how to view the world except as a patently evident, authentic, indubitable, real presence.
 However, some study of modern physics together with some study of classical metaphysics, of logic, ontology and epistemology, lead me to believe in a world of wave functions which take all three classical notions of logic, ontology and epistemology, and combine them intimately into a new consistent whole that is proving hard to interpret, but which fits the scientific evidence like a glove.

 - We have become very familiar with an essentially arithmetic and geometric world.
 Now the world is to be seen through new mathematics.
 The world is to be understood in terms of quantum wave functions - complex vectors in Hilbert space - rather than objective properties - real numbers on lines.

 - Real numbers do appear as a result of the application of mathematical operators, representing observables, acting on wave functions, representing the state of the world, so the real world has not exactly gone away.
-However Heisenberg's uncertainty principle appears immediately from the way that these operators combine with one another, by application of one of the most fundamental inequalities in mathematics, the Cauchy-Schwarz inequality.
-The world beyond the real is complex and more liquid than before.
+However Heisenberg's uncertainty principle appears immediately from the way that these operators combine with one another and by application of one of the most fundamental inequalities in mathematics, the Cauchy-Schwarz inequality.
+The world beyond the real is complex and more liquid than solid.